 Then, click on either Add campaign targeting or Add ad group targeting.
 Select Interests & remarketing.

 In the Select categories dropdown menu, choose Remarketing lists.
 Pick the audience you want to include in your retargeting campaign.
 Note that you can choose more than one audience.

-1. Can I Setup My Google Adwords Remarketing Efforts To Reach Out To Customers Within A Certain Time Frame?
+1. Can I Setup My Google Ads Remarketing Efforts To Reach Out To Customers Within A Certain Time Frame?